isomerpages/moe-bpghs/_links/Admissions.md

 | CCA Values-In-Action activities | |

-The selection criteria and process for the talent areas will be updated from early-May.
-For more information on DSA-Sec, please refer to the MOE website at https://www.moe.gov.sg/dsa-sec.
+The selection criteria and process for the talent areas can be found in the attached document [here](/files/dsa%20information.pdf).